fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/playbook.rst

 --------------

-With FortiOS Galaxy collection, you are always recommended to run FortiOS module in ``httpapi`` manner.
+With FortiManager Galaxy collection, you are always recommended to run FortiManager module in ``httpapi`` manner.
 The first step is to prepare your host inventory with which you can use ``ansible-vault`` to encrypt or decrypt your secrets for the sake of confidentiality.